 Inpatient Facilities vs. Outpatient Clinics

 Treatment for a Suboxone addiction is available in two different types of treatment environments: inpatient and outpatient.
-In determining which type of treatment option is best for you or your loved one, it is important to understand that treatment is available around the clock in an inpatient facility.
+In determining which type of treatment option is best for you or your loved one, it is important to understand that supervision and care are available around the clock in an inpatient facility.
 The patient will reside in the inpatient treatment facility while they receive professional, caring treatment for an addiction to Suboxone.
 You receive a combination of individual therapy, group counseling, family therapy, peer support meetings, and medication, if applicable.
-Many people benefit from inpatient because they are separated from their old using environment and are able to focus solely on their recovery.
-This option is appropriate for someone with a severe addiction, a polydrug addiction, a co-occurring mental health disorder, history of complicated withdrawals, history of treatment noncompliance, etc.
+Many people benefit from treatment in an inpatient setting because they are separated from their old using environment and are able to focus solely on their recovery.
+This option is appropriate for someone with a severe addiction, a polydrug addiction, a co-occurring mental health disorder, a history of complicated withdrawal, a history of treatment noncompliance, etc.

-Outpatient clinics may provide treatment on a more limited basis.
+Outpatient clinics provide many of the same therapeutic elements as their inpatient counterparts, but on a relatively time-limited basis.
 Patients attend scheduled treatment sessions, ranging from a couple hours per week to several hours per day, depending on the intensity of the outpatient program.
 Patients continue living at home while receiving outpatient treatment.
-This means that they need a strong and sober support system and reliable transportation to the outpatient facility.
+People with a strong sober support system in place and reliable transportation to the outpatient facility are the most ideal candidates for this type of treatment.

 Do I Need a Residential Rehab Facility?

-While Suboxone is intended for medical purposes, when use reaches the point that you crave the drug, it has crossed the line from use or abuse to addiction.
+While Suboxone is intended for medical purposes, some people may attempt to misuse it.
+When misuse becomes compulsive and persists despite the obvious detrimental effects it results in, a Suboxone addiction may have developed.
 While it is possible to recover from addiction without entering a Suboxone rehab center, treatment can be helpful.
 For example, residential rehab facilities provide patients with a number of benefits to help them ease their way through the detoxification and withdrawal process.
-In addition, Suboxone treatment programs provide a number of other crucial services, including counseling.
+Beyond the detox phase, Suboxone treatment programs provide a number of other crucial services, including counseling.

 Tolerance vs. Suboxone Dependence

-Suboxone is used in detox settings to manage withdrawal symptoms and in medication-assisted treatment (MAT), which combines long-term medication management with behavioral therapy.1 If you are taking Suboxone as prescribed, tolerance will not occur.
-You will likely develop a dependence on the medication, but this is the body's normal adaptation to the presence of a substance.
+Suboxone can be used in medical detox settings to manage opioid withdrawal and as a component of a medication-assisted treatment (MAT) regimen, which combines long-term medication management with behavioral therapy.1 If you are taking Suboxone as prescribed, tolerance should not be a significant factor (i.e., you will not need to continually increase your dose for its therapeutic effects to be maintained).
+Even when used as indicated, you will likely develop some degree of physical dependence on the medication, but this is the body's normal adaptation to the presence of a substance like buprenorphine.
 If you take the medication as part of MAT and want to quit taking it, your physician will create a gradual tapering schedule in which your dose is slowly decreased so that you don't experience any withdrawal symptoms.
-If you abuse Suboxone, dependence is likely to develop much more quickly.
+When Suboxone is misused, dependence is likely to develop much more quickly.
 Dependence in someone who abuses the drug can contribute to a develop of addiction, as the person develops a problematic cycle of abuse.
-When this happens, it is imperative that you seek out professional help from a Suboxone rehabilitation center.
+When this happens, it is imperative that you seek out professional help from a Suboxone treatment center.
 It is possible to recover from your addiction and begin a new life.

 Are Suboxone Rehabs Private and Confidential?

 It is imperative that you know that privacy is completely valued in a Suboxone treatment program, and you need not be concerned that your or your family member's privacy will be breached during the course of treatment.
-There are many Suboxone rehab centers that also provide comfortable, private rooms.
+The HIPAA Privacy Rule is a law that protects the private medical and personal information of patients.
+This law regulates the use and disclosure of this relevant information and requires that medical professionals don't disclose your information to anyone else unless you give them explicit permission to do so.
 Depending upon the type of rehab center you choose, private suites may also be available for your increased privacy and comfort.

 Many inpatient rehab programs include 90-day drug rehab options.
-These three-month rehab centers allow for long-term treatment that can lead to a higher success rate for recovering addicts.
+These three-month rehab centers allow for longer-term care that may be associated with better treatment outcomes.
 Read More

 How Long Does Inpatient Suboxone Rehabilitation Last?

 Many people who are considering treatment for themselves or a loved one often have questions about the duration of treatment.
-While this is completely understandable, it should also be understood that the length of treatment may vary between individuals.
+While this is completely understandable, it should also be understood that the length of treatment may vary among individuals.
 For some people, 30-day treatment at a Suboxone rehab center will be sufficient.
 In other cases, particularly more severe addictions, a 60-day or 90-day treatment program may be more advisable.
-Outpatient services are available, but may not provide the same level of comprehensive services as a residential treatment program.

 What Happens During Treatment?

 When you are considering treatment at a Suboxone rehabilitation center for yourself or someone close to you, it is important to know what to expect.
-The intake process is the first step in the treatment journey.
-A mental health or addiction professional conducts a comprehensive evaluation, in which they assess the patient's addiction and mental, physical, and social health.
+During the intake process, a team of addiction treatment professionals will conduct a comprehensive evaluation, in which they assess the patient's addiction and mental, physical, and social health.
 After the patient has been fully assessed during intake, a treatment program will be planned to help them with the detoxification process.
-Once they achieve a medically stable, substance-free state, they will then receive substance abuse treatment in the form of individual therapy, group counseling, family therapy, support groups, and more.
-The patient will receive specialized care to assist with their particular needs.
+Once they achieve a medically stable, substance-free state, they will then be able to commence with intensive substance abuse treatment in the form of individual therapy, group counseling, family therapy, support groups, and more.
+As part of a tailored treatment plan, the patient will receive specialized care to assist with their particular needs.

 What Happens After?

-The prospect of staying sober after treatment may seem daunting for many people, but it is important to know that the Suboxone rehab center will provide patients with the tools they need to remain healthy and sober even after they have completed a residential treatment program and returned home.
-Once they complete the treatment program, they will continue receiving ongoing support to prevent relapse.
+The prospect of staying sober after treatment may seem daunting for many people, but it is important to know that the Suboxone rehab center will provide patients with the tools they need to remain healthy and sober even after they have completed the residential treatment program and returned home.
+Once they complete the treatment program, they will continue receiving ongoing support, in the form of aftercare, to better maintain their recovery progress and decrease the risk of relapse.
 Aftercare options include sober living homes, individual therapy, 12-step programs, non-12-step programs, alumni programs, and group counseling.

 Are You Ready?

-Asking for help is the first step in the treatment journey.
+Asking for help is an important step in anyone's treatment journey.
 According to the FDA, the long-term adverse effects of Suboxone as a result of incorrect prescription and misuse can be serious and even deadly.
 Long-term use of Suboxone may lead to dependence, addiction, and even overdose.
+Getting treatment as early as possible helps preclude these eventualities.

 What Do I Need to Get Started?